What is WIP Inventory (Work in Progress)?

-- WIP is one of the important components of the inventory asset which is an account on the balance sheet.
+- WIP is one of the essential components of the inventory asset, which is an account on the balance sheet.
 And, these production costs to the finished goods are subsequentially added up to the final product and eventually to cost of sales.

 Calculation of Ending WIP inventory